 The lodge is another “main attraction” at Starved Rock.
 It’s an old stone lodge built by the Civilian Conservation Corps (CCC) in the 1930s.
 Everything you’d see on some Hallmark movie set in an old lodge up on a hill or mountain somewhere?
 That’s what you’ll find at Starved Rock State Park Lodge.

 I’ve stayed there twice.
 You can choose either the “old” or the “new.”
 Some rooms are in the original lodge and the layout is more or less unchanged since the 1930s with knotty pine walls and ceilings.
 Or you can stay in the hotel wing, a newer wing of the lodge with more modern hotel rooms.
 You won’t get the knotty pine feel of a lodge, but you’ll get a larger room with more amenities.
+Want to stay somewhere other than the lodge?
+Take a look at our picks for the best places to stay near Starved Rock State Park.

 And make sure to explore the entire lodge property.
 In the summer, a cup of coffee on the patio with views of the river to the north is nearly perfect.
 Or during a chilly day in the spring or fall (or even the winter), the couches around the grand fireplace in the main hall are sublime.